Table of Contents

 Magic truffles vs magic mushrooms

 In the world of psilocybin, it’s crucial to differentiate between magic mushrooms and magic truffles.
 There are both legal and physiological reasons for this.
 Firstly, only psilocybin truffles are legal in psychedelic retreats in the Netherlands.
 And secondly, “truffles” and “mushrooms” don’t refer to the same part of a mushroom’s growth, so it makes sense for them to have separate names.
-That said, both magic mushrooms and magic truffles belong to the same genus: psilocybe (psilocybe tampanensis, psilocybe cubensis).
+That said, both psychedelic mushrooms and magic truffles belong to the same Kingdom, fungi, genus of fungi: psilocybe (psilocybe tampanensis, psilocybe cubensis).

 Are magic truffles the same as the truffles you eat in a restaurant?